-UNIVERSITY PARK, Pa. — As the first person in her family to go to college, U.S. Navy veteran Geena Kaur didn’t want to overwhelm her friends and colleagues with questions about college.
-But she said the support system at Penn State World Campus helped her successfully navigate her educational journey.
+UNIVERSITY PARK, Pa. — As the first person in her family to go to college in the United States, Navy Petty Officer 2nd Class Geena Kaur didn’t want to overwhelm her friends and colleagues with questions about college.
+Instead, she partly leaned on the military support system at Penn State World Campus to help her successfully navigate her educational journey.

 “I’m beyond thankful for my adviser, who has helped me tremendously in so many aspects,” said Kaur, who is pursuing a bachelor’s degree in international politics.
 “The support I received from her and my professors during unexpected military commitments, and even just life, has helped me remain steadfast in my studies rather than become overwhelmed.”